Bios Partners

 Series A in 2017

-Lantern Pharma Inc. is a clinical stage biotechnology company based in Dallas, Texas, specializing in precision oncology therapeutics.
-The company employs artificial intelligence and machine learning to develop innovative cancer treatments and to revitalize abandoned drug candidates.
-Its lead drug candidate, LP-100, is currently undergoing phase II clinical trials for metastatic, castration-resistant prostate cancer.
-Additionally, Lantern is developing LP-300 as a combination therapy for female non-smokers diagnosed with non-small cell lung cancer adenocarcinoma.
-The firm is also advancing LP-184, a preclinical drug candidate designed to target cancer cells that overexpress specific biomarkers.
-Lantern Pharma utilizes its proprietary RADR platform to address challenges in oncology drug development, such as patient stratification and understanding mechanisms of action, thereby aiming to accelerate the development of personalized cancer therapies.
+Lantern Pharma Inc. is a clinical-stage biotechnology company based in Dallas, Texas, specializing in the development of precision oncology therapeutics through the integration of artificial intelligence, genomics, and machine learning.
+The company's lead drug candidate, LP-100, is currently undergoing phase II clinical trials for the treatment of metastatic, castration-resistant prostate cancer.
+Additionally, Lantern is advancing LP-300 as a combination therapy for female non-smokers with non-small cell lung cancer adenocarcinoma.
+Another promising candidate in preclinical development is LP-184, an alkylating agent targeting DNA in cancer cells that overexpress specific biomarkers.
+Lantern Pharma employs its proprietary RADR platform to enhance drug discovery and development, addressing challenges in patient stratification and understanding mechanisms of action, ultimately aiming to accelerate the delivery of personalized cancer therapies.
+The company was incorporated in 2013 and has positioned itself at the forefront of innovation in oncology.

 Azitra